EBZebra/docs/edge/source/guide/tutorial/gesture.md

 The following HTML template will be used as a starting point for this tutorial.
 It includes the following features:

-* Home button that returns the user to the Enterprise Browser start page.
+* Home button that returns the user to the Enterprise Browser start page
-* Quit button that exits Enterprise Browser.
+* Quit button that exits Enterprise Browser
-* Styling to size components in an appropriate manner for use on a device.
+* Styling to size components in an appropriate manner for use on a device

 HTML Starter Template: